 Don't wait in taxi lines

 For Lyft drivers in the state of Minnesota, from the time you turn on the app, until you accept a ride, Lyft provides primary liability coverage with a $50,000 maximum limit for per person, $100,000 maximum limit for per accident, and $30,000 maximum limit for property damage.
 From the time you accept a ride until you drop off a passenger, Lyft’s primary liability coverage covers up to $1.5 million.
 That’s at a combined single limit, including bodily injury, property damage, and uninsured/underinsured motorist coverage.
 Lyft also provides Personal Injury Protection (PIP) from the time you turn on the app until you drop off a passenger.

 Your personal auto insurance policy may not provide coverage while you are giving Lyft rides or logged into the app in driver mode, depending on the terms of the policy.

 Using a vehicle with a lien against it to give rides on the Lyft platform may violate your contract with the lienholder.

-If you're already a driver in a different state, and you're moving to Minneapolis/St.Paul, send us a message with the following info.
+If you're already a driver in a different state, and you're moving to Minneapolis/St.Paul, contact us with the following info.
 If you're moving to any other city in Minnesota, follow the steps here instead.